Networking and Building Relationships (Part 2)

 Our colleagues sometimes can experience a bad day when they think that the boss is not aware of their hard work.
 But someone who works beside them every day clearly knows how much effort and time are being invested into a given task or project.
 You can be that person to instantly cheer up your co-worker with low morale by showing him appreciation.

-Companies also make the mistake of undervaluing the importance of soft skills and failing to improve them.
+Companies may make the mistake of undervaluing the importance of soft skills and failing to improve them.
 They need to realize that developing a more productive workforce and achieving success in the workplace result from strengthening both technical skills and soft skills.